firephinx/TheBoatDoctorRaspberryPi/README.md

 5. Then type `vncserver` in the ssh terminal and note down the ip address that the vnc server is broadcasting on.
 6. Reconnect to CMU-SECURE, open up VNC Viewer and enter the ip address that was displayed in the ssh terminal.
 Enter `theboatdoctor-pi` as the username with the password `TheBoatDoctor`.

-## Uploading code to the Arduino
+## Uploading code to the Arduino using the VNC
-1. Type `sudo chmod a+rw /dev/ttyACM0` in the terminal and enter the password `TheBoatDoctor`.
+1. Type `sudo chmod a+rw /dev/ttyACM0` or `chmodmega` in the terminal and enter the password `TheBoatDoctor`.
 2. Then on the top left corner of the screen, select Applications > Programming > Arduino IDE
 3. An error message will pop up on screen, but just press `Add`.
 4. When the Arduino IDE window opens, if you have trouble seeing the entire window, go to the bottom of the VNC window and right click the Arduino window and select `Always on top`.